Perrshan/Data-Structure-Tutorial/linked_list.md

 ### Inner Node Functions

-These functions are a little bit harder to follow, but I drawing out inserting the value into the list and assigning where each value needs to go helps me understand the process.
-Here is an image to help show what is happening when inserting a Node after another Node.
+These functions are a little bit harder to follow, but I have found it to be useful to draw out inserting the new node into the list and assigning where each pointer needs to go because it helps me visualize the process.
+Here is an image to help show what is happening when inserting a Node within a linked list.

 ![Insert After Node](images/insert_after_linked_list.png)